BRASSERIE

 Telephone for National Records of Scotland: 0131 202 0451

-Swanston Brasserie is available for exclusive-use or simply hire of an area within the public space for weddings, funerals, christenings and other life events as well as corporate events, book launches, conferences and public speaking events and dinners.
+Swanston Farm's Brasserie is available for exclusive-use or simply hire of an area within the public space for weddings, funerals, christenings and other life events as well as corporate events, conferences, public speaking events and dinners.

-Our Management Team and staff are well-rehearsed in all such events and are efficient, professional and friendly and work hard to ensure all of our visitors enjoy their time at Swanston Brasserie.
+Our Team is well-rehearsed in all such events and are efficient, professional and friendly and work hard to ensure all of our visitors enjoy their time with us.

-Our Head Chef has an excellent career pedigree, having spent many years working at some of Edinburgh’s most prestigious restaurants, including The Witchery and Prestonfield House.
-Now with a young family of his own, he enjoys the relaxed family-orientated environment found at Swanston, allowing him to find the perfect balance between work and family life.
+Our Head Chef has an excellent career pedigree, having spent many years working at some of Edinburgh's most prestigious restaurants, including The Witchery and Prestonfield House.
 His quality menus and sensible approach to budgets allows excellent catering options.
-We are also able to cater for many dietary requirements, including vegetarian, vegan and coeliac and are more than happy to discuss any further preferences.
+We are also able to cater for many dietary requirements, including vegetarian, vegan, non-gluten-containing dishes and coeliac and are more than happy to discuss any further preferences.

 To discuss your event with one of our team, telephone us on 0131 445 2239 or email us at brasserie@swanston.co.uk.